solderneer/ros-zumobot/README.md

-# ros-zumobot-board
+# zumoros_server
-A PCB that connects the Intel Edison board to the ZumoBot
+A group of ROS scripts that allow communication and control of the zumobot.
+Documentation is a WIP.